gardener/gardener/docs/development/testing.md

     - alternatively, use a test-specific prefix with a random suffix determined upfront: [example test](https://github.com/gardener/gardener/blob/ce3973a605886ab6a496cf7f9fb6a5de54a5e7c2/test/integration/resourcemanager/tokeninvalidator/tokeninvalidator_suite_test.go#L68)
       - this can be used to restrict webhooks to a dedicated test namespace: [example test](https://github.com/gardener/gardener/blob/ce3973a605886ab6a496cf7f9fb6a5de54a5e7c2/test/integration/resourcemanager/tokeninvalidator/tokeninvalidator_suite_test.go#L73)
     - this allows running a test in parallel against the same existing cluster for deflaking and stress testing: [example PR](https://github.com/gardener/gardener/pull/5953)
+  - if the controller works on cluster-scoped resources
+    - label the resources with a label specific to the test run, e.g. the test namespace's name: [example test](https://github.com/gardener/gardener/blob/b01239edfd594b09ecd44dd77fba7a05a74820e8/test/integration/controllermanager/cloudprofile/cloudprofile_test.go#L38)
+    - restrict the manager's cache for these objects with a corresponding label selector: [example test](https://github.com/gardener/gardener/blob/b01239edfd594b09ecd44dd77fba7a05a74820e8/test/integration/controllermanager/cloudprofile/cloudprofile_suite_test.go#L110-L116)
+    - alternatively, use a default label selector for all objects in the manager's cache: [example test](https://github.com/gardener/gardener/blob/b01239edfd594b09ecd44dd77fba7a05a74820e8/test/integration/controllermanager/controllerdeployment/controllerdeployment_suite_test.go#L112-L116)
+    - this allows running a test in parallel against the same existing cluster for deflaking and stress testing, even if it works with cluster-scoped resources that are visible to all parallel test runs: [example PR](https://github.com/gardener/gardener/pull/6527)
   - use dedicated test resources for each test case
     - use `GenerateName`: [example test](https://github.com/gardener/gardener/blob/ee3e50387fc7e6298908242f59894a7ea6f91fa7/test/integration/resourcemanager/health/health_test.go#L38-L48)
     - alternatively, use a checksum of `CurrentSpecReport().LeafNodeLocation.String()`: [example test](https://github.com/gardener/gardener/blob/ee3e50387fc7e6298908242f59894a7ea6f91fa7/test/integration/resourcemanager/managedresource/resource_test.go#L61-L67)